mjhillyer/Watchtower-Deploy/deployments/docker_compose/README.md

 ### Step 2 - Configure pg_hba.conf

-Modify Host's Postgres configuration file `/etc/postgres/10/main/pg_hba.conf` to permit connection from the Watchtower-F instance running in the docker container by allowing a connection from the IP address the Host perceives for the docker container.
+Modify Host's Postgres configuration file `/etc/postgres/10/main/pg_hba.conf` to permit connection from the Watchtower:FLow instance running in the docker container by allowing a connection from the IP address the Host perceives for the docker container.

-Watchtower-F's docker compose network is configured with the IP address `172.32.0.0/24`.
+Watchtower:FLow's docker compose network is configured with the IP address `172.32.0.0/24`.

 NOTES: If you deployed Wacthtower:Flow using Docker-Compose, the IP address will be that of the Docker-Compose network bridge.
 If you deployed Wacthtower:Flow using a single container, the IP address will be that of the container's IP address.
-If you are connecting to a database on a remote server, the IP address of the Watchtower-F instance is the Host machine's IP address.
+If you are connecting to a database on a remote server, the IP address of the Watchtower:FLow instance is the Host machine's IP address.

 Configure `pg_hba.conf` to permit connections from the perceived IP address of docker network (or container):